alejgo06/azureMLEngineerUdacity/Capstone Project - Azure Machine Learning Engineer/README.md

 # Predict the price of high-speed-rail network train tickets in Spain.

+In this short project, the objective is to predict the ticket price of a train in Spain. multiple variables could be related to the price and It could be great if we could predict the price that we could have depending on the day of the week or other variables.
+The price is in euros.
-In this short project, the objective is to predict the ticket price.
-To do this it is required to download the dataset and build some variables then predict the price.
+ To do this it is required to download the dataset of price ticker from Kaggle and build some variables then predict the price.
 To this objective, I am going to use azure ml to train a lot of different models.
+Azure ml is a platform where you can train machine learning models much faster than in your laptops and we can try multiples models at the same time.
+ For this project, I use azure automl and hyperparameter search.
+ Azure automl needs a dataset and a target and the azure system will try multiples models to find the best model for your problem.
+ Azure hyperdrive, hyperparameter is a much more similar thing to what you would do in your notebook.
+You define a model with a hyperparameter configuration but when you use this API it random the hyperparameters and tries multiple models in parallel much faster than your laptop.
  Lastly, I will deploy the best model as an endpoint and test if it is working.

 ## Dataset
 The dataset is from Kaggle.: https://www.kaggle.com/thegurusteam/spanish-high-speed-rail-system-ticket-pricing